 Ammb.
 Stutzmann

 The release of the remaining living hostages—as well as the return of hostages in exchange for prisoners—was clearly a precondition for any further steps.
 Now that this has happened, we are still only in the first phase.
 The ceasefire must hold, and the next steps outlined in the plan—whether referring to the Trump plan or the New York Declaration—will need to be activated.
 That will take time.
 Crucially, it also requires that Israelis and Palestinians move closer to each other.
 But the trauma experienced on both sides after October 7th has made that incredibly difficult.
 Over the past two years, the two populations have actually drifted further apart.
 It’s too early to say whether they will come back together.
-Right now, the mood doesn’t suggest itf we can help initiate a reconciliation process—and how exactly that might happen remains unclear—it would create hope that good will can return, and people might talk to each other again.
+Right now, the mood doesn’t suggest it if we can help initiate a reconciliation process—and how exactly that might happen remains unclear—it would create hope that good will can return, and people might talk to each other again.
 But all sides must see the need for a solution that benefits everyone.
 For now, that’s not how it’s perceived.

 Odin Linardatou